OpenNMT/nmt-wizard/README.md

 Template files are provided in `config/templates` and can be used as a basis for configuring services.

 **Note**:
 * it is possible to add a field `"default_ms":true` to one storage definition.
 If no model storage parameter (`-ms`) is provided to the docker, this storage will be used by default.
+* to avoid exposing credentials in the task logs, annotate with "[[private:xxxx]]" all the values that are sensitive, these values will be masked as "[[private]]" in training logs.

 ## Server configuration